boucadair/CATS-framework/draft-ietf-cats-framework.md

 CATS Service ID (CS-ID):
  : An identifier representing a service, which the clients use to access it.
 See {{cats-ids}}.

-CATS Instance Selector ID (CIS-ID):
+CATS Service Contact Instance ID (CSCI-ID):
  : An identifier of a specific service contact instance.
 See {{cats-ids}}.

 Service: